 - A complete work history that includes job titles, duties, and documentation of beginning and ending dates of employment

-Along with these documents, you must also submit an application fee of $50 and a State Bureau of Identification record check fee of $21.
+Along with these documents, you must also submit an application fee of $50 and a State Bureau of Identification record check fee of $21 (as of August 2022).

 3. Familiarize yourself with concealed carry law.